 into the previous equation and imposing the cancellation of the cross-term yields

 and identification of ellipse factors gives:

 These are the effective diffusion coefficients to be substituted in place of $D_A$ and $D_B$ inside the CSS expressions to account for the non-orthotropy.
-They can be more directly estimated Taylor-expanding $A$ and $B$ to the first order of $b/a$ (or equivalently $D_{B}/D_{A}$ being small enough) leads to the much simpler formulas:
+They can be more directly estimated by Taylor-expanding $A$ and $B$ to the first-order of $b/a$ (or equivalently $D_{B}/D_{A}$ being small enough) leads to the much simpler formulas:

 and thus